LibertyGlobal-CoderDojo/coderdojo-minecraft-server/README.md

 - Upload the `scriptcraft.jar` file
 - restart the server

+## Enabling script uploading

+Because we are using classroom mode (see Restarting the server above) each player gets their own directory to upload scripts to.
+However in order to upload scripts they will need to use an FTP client and connect using shared login details which should be distributed at CoderDojo events.

+We don't want to hand out the main Shockbyte account login details.

+The first thing to do is request a new multicraft user from Shockbyte by raising a support ticket and supplying the shared user's email address (I created a new account at gmail) so that they can create the user and attach it to the server's users.

+Then you can

+- Go to the `Advanced/Users` section
+- If Shockbyte have added the user it should be listed there
+- Set the `FTP access` to `Full access`
+- Set the `Role` to `Guest`
+- You can now distribute the FTP username and password to players

 ## Restarting the server (and enabling classroom mode)

 Restarting the server is straight forward from Mutlicraft, there's a big button, however everytime you do so you will need to re-enable `classroom` mode.